jiehnii/humidity-demand-analysis/README.md

 - When modelled jointly with temperature, **humidity exhibits a conditional effect**, becoming increasingly important at higher temperatures.
 - Marginal-effect analysis demonstrates that higher humidity **amplifies electricity demand during hot conditions**, consistent with increased cooling load and reduced thermal comfort.
 - State fixed effects account for substantial baseline differences in demand, reflecting population size, climate, and industrial structure.
-- Overall, the results highlight the importance of **model specification** and **interaction effects** when analysing weather–demand relationships.
+- Overall, findings suggest that humidity’s influence on electricity demand is **strongest when considered alongside temperature**, particularly in hotter conditions.

 ## How to Run
 1. Create an environment and install dependencies: